Your Dining Plan Options

 Traditional Dining Plans

 All first-year students are required to have a traditional dining plan.
-Upperclass students are also eligible to purchase these plans.
 Traditional dining plans offer flexibility and convenience to all students.
 The traditional dining plans consist of value meals and flexible dollars.
 There are four different levels: green, blue, red and yellow.
-Each level offers different combinations of meal blocks and flexible dollars so that students can pick a dining plan that best fits their needs and eating habits.
+Each level offers different combinations of meal passes and flexible dollars so that students can pick a dining plan that best fits their needs and eating habits.
+For more details about these and other plans, please view the 2014-2015 Dining Plan Agreement [pdf].

 The yellow plan is specifically geared towards students living in Oakland community apartments or Greek housing.
-The yellow plan has fewer meal blocks so students have the flexibility to eat on campus with their classmates or use the kitchens that are provided in their apartments or fraternities and sororities.
+The yellow plan has fewer meal passes so that students have the flexibility to eat on campus with their classmates or use the kitchens provided in their apartments or fraternities and sororities.
+This plan is available to all returning students and all first-year students assigned to Fairfax, Neville, The Residence on Fifth, Shady Oak, Shirley or Webster.

 Community Dining Plans